An exact sequence and triviality of Bogomolov multiplier of groups: Exact sequences

 \textbf{Proof of Theorem \ref{Hopftypeformula}.}

-\begin{proof} By \cite[Theorem 3.1 and Proposition 2.4]{Urban} it follows that, there is a bijective correspondence between $\B_0(G)$ and central CP extensions of $G$ by $A=\mathbb{Q}/\mathbb{Z}$.
+\begin{proof} By \cite[Theorem 3.1 and Proposition 2.4]{Urban}, there is a bijective correspondence between $\B_0(G)$ and central CP extensions of $G$ by $A=\mathbb{Q}/\mathbb{Z}$.
 Let $\alpha$ be a $2$-cocycle of $G$ such that $[\alpha] \in \B_0(G)$.
-Then there is a central CP extension corresponds to $\alpha$.
-Since $F$ is a free group, there is a homomorphism $f:F\to H$ such that the following diagram is commutative.
+Then there is a central CP extension corresponding to $\alpha$.
+Since $F$ is a free group, there is a homomorphism $f:F\to H$ such that the following is commutative.
 Here $\bar{f}$ denotes the restriction of $f$ on $R$.